kAIto47802/notist/docs/index.rst

    import notist

-   # You can also specify params to include in the notification
+   # You can also optionally specify params to include in the notification
    # The values passed to these parameters are also reported
    @notist.watch(params=["arg1", "arg2"])
    def long_task(arg1: int, arg2: str, arg3: bool) -> None: